-An aortic dissection is a serious condition in which the inner layer of the aorta tears.
+An aortic dissection is a rare, serious condition in which the inner layer of the aorta (the biggest blood vessel in the body, coming directly from the heart) tears.
 Blood then surges through the tear, causing the inner and middle layers of the aorta to separate (dissect).

 What is the aorta?